turingschool/front-end-curriculum/lessons/linting-and-code-sanitation.md

 #### Your Turn

-- Take a look at examples above what is one rule that struck you as unfamiliar?
+- Taking a look at examples above, what is one rule that struck you as unfamiliar?
 Check the docs and see what it does.
 - Go through the docs and see if you can find one rule that you feel strongly about and would definitely like to implement in your next project.

 ### Which one should I use?